What are the major differences between a military protective order and a civilian protection order?

 Military Protective Orders

 An MPO will not be directly enforced off the installation by civil courts or civilian police.
 The civilian police may, however, contact the military law enforcement to refer the case to them for further action.
-Regardless of whether there is a law enforcement response at the time of the incident, it can still be a violation of a command order to violate an MPO off the installation.
-It is at the commander’s discretion how to discipline a service member for an MPO violation that takes place off of the installation.1 See What can I do if the abuser violates the MPO? for more information.
+Regardless of whether there is a law enforcement response at the time of the violation, it is still a violation of a command order to violate an MPO off the installation.
+It is at the commander’s discretion how to discipline a Service member for an MPO violation.1

 Civil Protection Orders